 Photography

 When I joined the company in 2017, the brand photography guidelines soon became my responsibility to own and develop.
-As I worked on various Zelle shoots, I refined the guidelines to be more distinctive and actionable for photographers (as well as designers sourcing and editing stock photos).
-One of my favorite projects was creating wardrobe guidelines for the brand, which helped our photography library appear more cohesive and unique to the brand.
+As I art directed various Zelle shoots, I refined the guidelines to be more distinctive and actionable for photographers (as well as designers sourcing and editing stock photos).
+One of my favorite projects was creating wardrobe guidelines for the brand, which helped our photography library appear more cohesive and unique.
 Some examples are below, and you can find more here!

 Motion Graphics

-Motion graphics also played a key role when it came to our B2B audiences.
+Motion graphics also played a key role with our B2B audiences.
 The video below was targeted at financial institutions, explaining the benefits of offering Zelle to consumers through their mobile banking apps.

 Typography

-I worked with my design team to formulate a consistent, versatile type hierarchy across a wide range of collateral pieces.
-Below is an example of how this came to life across various B2B-facing one-pagers.
+I worked with my design team to ensure a consistent, versatile type hierarchy across a vast range of materials—from white papers to display ads to out-of-home.

 Color

 I developed the natural skin tone palette because, well, illustrated purple and green people start to look like ghouls.
-The most frequent use case for this was an illustrated hand holding a phone, which you'll see in various assets as you scroll down this page.
+These colors bring warmth and help to humanize the Zelle brand.

-We all know that when someone is scrolling through social media, their attention span is next to nothing.
-To help mix things up and keep our audiences engaged, we needed more colors to work with.
+To help mix things up and keep audiences engaged on social media, we needed more colors to work with.
 I worked with an agency to develop the extended palette for social media.
 To see how it all came to life, check out this page!

 Zelle produces a large volume of educational content, especially regarding how to use Zelle safely and avoid scams.
 I created this extended palette for educational content to call out potential safety concerns (red) and tips on how to use Zelle safely (yellow).